eprbell/rp2/README.md

 * it prioritizes user privacy by storing crypto transactions and tax results on the user's computer and not sending them anywhere else;
 * it's free and open-source.

 RP2 reads in a user-prepared spreadsheet containing crypto transactions.
 It then uses high-precision math to calculate long/short term capital gains, cost bases, balances, average price, in/out lot relationships/fractions, and finally it generates output spreadsheets.
-It supports the FIFO accounting method.
+It uses the FIFO accounting method.

 It has a programmable plugin architecture for [output generators](https://github.com/eprbell/rp2/tree/main/src/rp2/plugin/output): the builtin plugins are US-specific, but RP2's architecture makes it possible to contribute additional output generators for different countries or for different US-based cases.
 The builtin plugins are:
-* tax_report_us: generates a tax report meant to be read by tax professionals (in the format of form 8949);
+* tax_report_us: generates a tax report meant to be read by tax preparers (in the format of form 8949);
 * rp2_full_report: generates a comprehensive report, with complete transaction history, lot relationships/fractions and computation details.

 RP2 has extensive [unit test](https://github.com/eprbell/rp2/tree/main/tests/) coverage to reduce the risk of regression.